d88naimi/Star-Wars-App/README.md

 ## Description

-Understand the CRUD operations and passing information to the express router
+Introduction to CRUD operations with express routing

 ## Tools Used